sugith10/my-diary-forever-memories/README.md

 - **Simplicity and Clarity:** The structure focuses on straightforward organization for better understanding.
 - **Database Integration:** Utilizes the Hive database for efficient storage and retrieval of diary entries.
-- **State Management:** Implements state management using the Provider package for a streamlined user interface.
+- **State Management:** Implements state management using the Provider package for a streamlined UserModel interface.